pyvec/naucse/README.md

 ## Installation

-Install from a virtual environment (or a tool like pipenv).
+Install from a virtual environment.

 To install the latest release:

     (venv)$ python -m pip install naucse

-To install from a cloned repository:
+To install from a cloned repository, for development:

-    (venv)$ python -m pip install -e.
+    (venv)$ python -m pip install -e.[dev]

 ## Running